Significant outbreak of severe storms possible next week across South

 Monday

-A bowling ball of high altitude cold air, spin and low pressure will eject east out of New Mexico late Sunday into Monday, bringing chilly temperatures at the upper levels.
-That will contrast against mild surface air streaming north in advance of low pressure, allowing pockets of air near the surface to rise.
+A bowling ball of high-altitude cold air, spin and low pressure will eject east out of New Mexico late Sunday into Monday, bringing chilly conditions at the upper levels.
+That will contrast with mild surface air streaming north in advance of low pressure, allowing pockets of air near the surface to rise.

 At the same time, a sharpening dryline, or the boundary between arid desert air to the west and moisture-rich Gulf of Mexico air to the east, will push east with time.
 That will be the impetus and focus for severe thunderstorm development.

 The environment will be highly sheared, favoring rotating or supercell thunderstorms.
-That said, it’s unclear if isolated discrete “supercells” form, or if clustered storms will develop.
-That will have a bearing on impacts realized, though the wind dynamics certainly support tornadoes with storms.
+That said, it’s unclear if isolated discrete “supercells” will form or if clustered storms will develop.
+That will have a bearing on impacts realized, although the wind dynamics certainly support tornadoes with storms.
 If discrete supercells form, a couple of strong tornadoes may be in the offing.

-Areas most at risk include the Dallas to Austin corridor along Intestate 35, including cities like Killeen, Waco, Round Rock, College Station and Tyler, Tex..
+Areas most at risk include the Dallas-Austin corridor along Interstate 35, including cities such as Killeen, Waco, Round Rock, College Station and Tyler.
 Surrounding parts of East Texas, southwest Arkansas and northwest Louisiana are also in line.

 An active period of severe thunderstorm potential is expected today (3/17) through Wednesday (3/23) from OK/TX into the mid-South and Southeast.
 Currently, the greatest risk appears to be Monday (3/21) across east TX.
 For details, visit https://t.co/QMmU4tkoeT. pic.twitter.com/Rd3oz70qdn— NWS Storm Prediction Center (@NWSSPC) March 17, 2022